Frobenius structure and $p$-adic zeta values: Abstract

 \section{Abstract}

-For differential operators of Calabi-Yau type, Candelas, de la Ossa and van Straten conjecture the appearance of $p$-adic zeta values in the matrix entries of their $p$-adic Frobenius structure expressed in the standard basis of solutions near a MUM-point.
+For differential operators of Calabi-Yau type, Candelas, De la Ossa and van Straten conjecture the appearance of $p$-adic zeta values in the matrix entries of their $p$-adic Frobenius structure expressed in the standard basis of solutions near a point of maximal unipotent local monodromy.
 We prove that this phenomenon holds for simplicial and hyperoctahedral families of Calabi-Yau hypersurfaces in $n$ dimensions, in which case the limits of the Frobenius matrix entries are rational linear combinations of products of $\zeta_p(k)$ with $1< k < n$.

 Keywords: Picard-Fuchs equation, Frobenius structure, p-adic zeta function.